AnkaShugol/BerlinTechUni/FabricInstallVerifyLab.rst

 **Step 2.1:** Create the following directory path with this command.
 Make sure you are in your home directory when you enter it.
 If you are following these steps exactly, you already are.
 If you strayed away from your home directory, I'm assuming you're smart enough to get back there or at least smart enough to ask for help::

- bcuser@ubuntu16045:~$ mkdir -p git/src/github.com/hyperledger
+ ubuntu@techumaster:~$ mkdir -p git/src/github.com/hyperledger
- bcuser@ubuntu16045:~$
+ ubuntu@techumaster:~$

 **Step 2.2:** Navigate to the directory you just created::

- bcuser@ubuntu16045:~$ cd git/src/github.com/hyperledger/
+ ubuntu@techumaster:~$ cd git/src/github.com/hyperledger/
- bcuser@ubuntu16045:~/git/src/github.com/hyperledger$
+ ubuntu@techumaster:~/git/src/github.com/hyperledger$

 **Step 2.3:** Use the software tool *git* to download the source code of the Hyperledger Fabric core package from the official place where it lives::

- bcuser@ubuntu16045:~/git/src/github.com/hyperledger$ git clone -b v1.4.1 --depth 1 https://gerrit.hyperledger.org/r/fabric
+ ubuntu@techumaster:~/git/src/github.com/hyperledger$ git clone -b v1.4.1 --depth 1 https://gerrit.hyperledger.org/r/fabric
  Cloning into 'fabric'...
  remote: Counting objects: 5508, done
  remote: Finding sources: 100% (5508/5508)